YuchiTongyouHelios/coding-journal/day1-personal-info-bot.md

 # Day 1: Personal Info Bot

 ## What I Built
-A program that asks for your name, last name, and birth year, then tells you your age and initials.
+A program that asks for your first name, last name, and birth year, then tells you your age and initials.

 ## The Code
 ```python